bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 ### Deploying your Android app to Google Play Store

+{% include message_box.html type="important" title="Have you uploaded keystore file yet" content="
-Make sure that you have uploaded the keystore file to the ANDROID KEYSTORE FILE field!
+Make sure that you have uploaded the keystore file to the **ANDROID KEYSTORE FILE** field before starting the deployment procedure to a native marketplace!
+"%}

 1. Make sure you are in sync with Google Play Store!
 Learn how to
    * [register to Google Play Store and set up your project](https://devcenter.bitrise.io/tutorials/deploy/android-deployment/#register-to-google-play-store-and-set-up-your-first-project)